Robust Polarization Gradient Cooling of Trapped Ions: Experimental setup and procedures

 The laser system used in the experiment includes external-cavity diode lasers\footnote{All lasers are TOPTICA DL pro.} operating near $397\,$nm for Doppler cooling, $866\,$nm and $854\,$nm for repumping, and $393\,$nm for PGC lattice.
 In addition, $729\,$nm light for probing the narrow quadrupole transition is supplied with a DL TA pro\,(Tapered Amplifier) locked to a high finesse optical cavity via Pound-Drever-Hall\,(PDH) resulting in a short-term frequency instability of $\leq$100\,Hz.
 The laser beams are switched by acousto-optic modulators\,(AOMs) operated in double pass configuration.
 All laser beams are coupled to the setup via polarization-maintaining single-mode fibers to ensure alignment stability.
 Laser-induced ion fluorescence is collected with a lens and imaged at a magnification of $\approx$11.3 onto an electron multiplying charge-coupled device\,(EMCCD) camera.

 We investigate PGC with the following experimental sequence.
 First, the Ca ions are Doppler cooled with $397\,$nm laser light for $5\,$ms. The repumping light at $866\,$nm is switched on during Doppler cooling to prevent accumulation of ions in the D$_{3/2}$ state.
 Second, the PGC laser beams at $393\,$nm are applied to the ions at orthogonal linear polarization and along the magnetic field.
 The two beams have a frequency difference of $50\,$kHz to create a moving polarization gradient.
 This is needed so that all ion wave packets experience a significant polarization gradient lattice at some point during the PGC period.
 This should not be necessary for ion wave packets that are larger than a period of the gradient; our experimental situation corresponds to the borderline of this regime.
+We started with a value that is smaller than the axial trap frequency.
+After that, we tried to optimize the value by checking the final phonon number with different frequencies.
+However, we did not find that there was significant dependence even down to zero frequency difference.
+We conjecture that this is due the inherent phase fluctuations on both light paths of length $\sim 1.2\,$m.
 The intensity of the two $393\,$nm laser beams are calibrated with the fluorescence intensity detected with the EMCCD camera.
 During a PGC period, the light at $866\,$nm and at $854\,$nm is switched on to pump the populations out of the D$_{3/2}$ and D$_{5/2}$ states.
 Third, the ions are prepared in the $\ket{\text{S}_{1/2}, m_J=1/2}$ state via frequency-resolved optical pumping on the $\ket{\text{S}_{1/2},m_J=-1/2}\, \leftrightarrow\, \ket{\text{D}_{5/2}, m_J=1/2}$ transition by a laser pulse at $729\,$nm combined with light at $854\,$nm.
 Finally, the motional state is probed by addressing the carrier and first-order sideband of the $\ket{\text{S}_{1/2}, m_J=1/2}\, \leftrightarrow \ket{\text{D}_{5/2}, m_J=3/2}$ transition with a $729\,$nm laser pulse.
 At the end, the quantum state is read out for all individual ions via spatially resolved fluorescence detection at $397\,$nm recorded with the EMCCD camera.
+In this work, the ions is outside the LDR such that we cannot extract the phonon number from the sidebands spectra since the sizable asymmetry cannot be observed even after PGC.
+Therefore, the final phonon number is determined by fitting the Rabi oscillations of the carrier and first order blue and red sidebands for the single ion, and in the same way for the multi-ion crystals.